awindest/BillWeek/README.md

 # BillWeek
-Where every day for a week some new artifact comes to light!
+Where every day for a week some new fun artifact comes to light!